|| Posts by

 Modular synths – new tools or just an overhyped trend?

-Now this is the controversial topic that I’m about to make controversial statements about.
-A polarizing topic that’s hard to ignore – but it sometimes makes me sick; I’m really getting sick of tech snobs who try to convince unsuspecting musicians and coolness-factor / trend -driven novice sound designers, that modular synths are a brand new way of making music that’s superior in some way… which of course is a complete bs.
-Another thing that makes me cringe is when self-proclaimed “synth wizards” talk about “modular synthesis“.
-Someone please explain to them that such term is nonsense; the choice between assembling a setup from modular elements as opposed to using an already assembled hardwired synth will not effect the type of synthesis (subtractive, additive, fm, wavetable, etc.) the machine employs.
-If anything, “modular synthesis” should refer to the practice of using a signal processing chain in which your audio and control voltage can be flexibly routed through blocks of function components – which is a similar idea to what you can do in any Digital Audio Workstation and a couple of plugins (actually, even in GarageBand): route with total flexibility.
+A polarizing topic that’s hard to ignore – but it often makes me think and adjust my views.
+On one hand, modulars can be seen as cool, tangible variations of csound, pure data and the like, with patch chords and actual knobs taking the role of code, nodes and the mouse in a flexible environment.
+On the other hand, I’m getting sick of tech snobs who try to convince unsuspecting musicians and coolness-factor & trend-driven sound designers, that modular synths are a brand new way of making music that’s superior in some way… which of course is completely false.
+What also makes me cringe is when self-proclaimed “synth wizards” talk about “modular synthesis“.
+Someone please explain to them that such term is nonsense; the choice between assembling a setup from modular elements as opposed to using an already assembled hardwired synth will not effect the type of synthesis (subtractive, additive, fm, etc.) the machine employs.
+If anything, “modular synthesis” should refer to the practice of using a signal processing chain in which your audio and control voltage can be flexibly routed through blocks of function components – which is a similar idea to what you can do in any Digital Audio Workstation with a few plugins: route with total flexibility.

-Am I saying that modular synths are useless or functionally identical to non-modulars?
+Are modular synths functionally inferior to non-modulars?
 Of course, not.
-They are (mostly) flexible tools, and when it comes to routing, many consider that flexbility as a source of freedom that allows the user to break traditions, expand the sonic possibilities.
-It enables the user to custom-build their setup, which can look and feel very tech-y and flashy (although often quite gimmicky – a popular choice of aesthetic these days for pseudo-complex live performances).
-If the setup is in the right hands, I’d agree with most of these benefits, so no real issues so far.
+They are just different machines, and definitely not meant for everyone.
+They are (mostly) flexible tools, and when it comes to routing, many consider that flexbility a source of freedom that allows the user to break traditions, expand the sonic possibilities.
+They enable the user to custom-build their setup, which can look and feel very tech-y and flashy (although often quite gimmicky – a popular choice of aesthetic these days for pseudo-deep live performances).
+If the setup is in the right hands, I’d agree with most of the benefits, though there are way fewer expert hands than eurorack modules around.

 From the '90s Pure Data, Nord Modular, Reason, through the early 2000's Reaktor, Absynth, etc., manufacturers have offered a varying degree of modularity - sometimes even for free.
 However, the more programming the creative approach involves, the less performance-oriented the music gets.
 One of the few great outliers are the EagenMatrix / Continuum combo; crafting patches with them does involve a bit of math, but it's all done in the name of musical expressiveness.